Skip to main content

 3. Configure OAuth Settings

-1. In your app dashboard, go to the Development section (or Keys & OAuth tab)
+1. In your app dashboard, go to the Settings section

 3. Copy the Redirect URI from Webrix and paste it here